joshbduncan/scripts/README.md

 ## todo-grabber.py:

 Search for all todo's (ex.
-'TODO') from the specified files types in the current directory, or any directory if supplied in the arguments.
+'TODO') from the specified file types in the current directory, or any directory if supplied in the arguments.

 Python 3:
 - [os module](https://docs.python.org/3/library/os.html)